Revision 20-4; Effective October 1, 2020

 Form H1206, Health Care Benefits Renewal - ME, is mailed to the household when the individual receiving Medicaid for the Elderly and People with Disabilities (MEPD) is eligible to renew their benefits.

-TIERS Scheduling triggers the Texas Works renewal packet mail-out date in Correspondence 60 days before the review due date for approved Eligibility Determination Groups (EDGs).
+TIERS Scheduling triggers the Texas Works redetermination packet mail-out date in Correspondence 60 days before the review due date for approved Eligibility Determination Groups (EDGs).

-Advisors must schedule an appointment after the household returns Form H1010-R, Your Texas Works Benefits: Renewal Form.
+Attempt two cold calls to complete an interview after the household returns Form H1010-R, Your Texas Works Benefits: Renewal Form.
+Schedule an appointment for unsuccessful cold call attempts by mailing Form H1830-FA to the household.

-TIERS Scheduling triggers the Texas Works renewal packet mail-out date in Correspondence during the first week of the month before last benefit month (LBM) of the approved EDG.
+TIERS Scheduling triggers the Texas Works redetermination packet mail-out date in Correspondence during the first week of the month before last benefit month (LBM).

-For timely redeterminations, advisors schedule the first appointment early enough in the last benefit month to allow at least 13 days after the interview to ensure the EDG can be disposed by the last day of the certification period.
-This allows two days for Form H1020, Request for Information or Action, to be mailed from the central mail facility; 10 days after the H1020 issue date for the household to provide the information; and one additional day to process a denial for missed appointment, if applicable, in order to be timely.
+For timely redeterminations, the person must contact the Flexible Appointment toll-free number provided on Form H1830-FA early enough in the last benefit month to allow at least 13 days after the interview to ensure the EDG can be disposed by the last day of the certification period.
+This allows two days mail time for Form H1020, Request for Information or Action, from the central mail facility and 10 days after the Form H1020 issue date for the household to provide the information.

 Note: If the 10th day falls on a non-workday, the due date is the following workday.